Begins: Tuesday, November 14th, 12pm

 Roundtable Network Assembly RideShare Board

 We have created a rideshare board for your convenience.
 If you need a ride, OR YOU CAN OFFER A RIDE TO OTHERS, please fill out the form.
 You are responsible for finding your own match -- so once you add your preferences to the board, please check on it and reach out to the people who can help you make a match.
+(It's a super easy-to-use system)

 This is for sharing rides from cities near Pearlstone (ie, Washington, DC) OR for sharing rides from BWI and the train station to Pearlstone.
 It can be used for arrival to Pearlstone and departure.